 How SJW Uses Cutting-Edge Water Loss Prevention Tech

 You’ve tightened your faucets to make sure there’s no drip, drip, drip throughout the day.
-You’ve used a handy home audit checklist to make sure you’ve identified any opportunity for improvement.
+You’ve made sure you’ve identified any opportunity for improvement.
 You may have even upgraded your appliances to water efficient versions.

 But what about the tanks, wells, and miles and miles of pipes that water travels through before it gets to you?
 What does San Jose Water do to prevent leaks and water loss on its end?

 The U.S. Environmental Protection Agency reported that the average water loss rate for water utilities across the United States was between 16-20% in 2015.
 In comparison, SJW has an average annual water loss rate of approximately 7 percent.
 We’re an industry leader in water efficiency and loss prevention and we’re constantly looking to improve.

 If you’ve ever driven past a leak, or noticed one in your own neighborhood, this might not seem like the conventional wisdom.
 Not to worry, once you report that leak, or we spot it ourselves, we are on it.
 But we aren’t just repairing the leaks you report to us, we’re using the latest tech to find them before they’re even visible.

 Water Loss Prevention Detection and Technology

 SJW uses two cutting-edge technologies to identify where leaks are occurring.

 Acoustic leak detection sensors – Mobile acoustic sensors are being deployed throughout the service area and provide San Jose Water with an opportunity to identify and repair leaks while they are still small and before they reach the surface.
 Every night these sensors listen for acoustic anomalies.
 When anomalies are identified, an automated procedure correlates and maps the location of each suspected leak.
 Field staff then use this information to investigate and quickly make repairs.